 - Whether the pharmacy you go to is within the network of your plan

-- Whether your medications are on your Part D’s formulary
+- Your medications are on your Part D’s formulary

 - Whether you have chosen the stand-alone Part D Medicare Prescription Drug policy or the Medicare Advantage Drug Plan

-- Whether you receive extra help paying your Part D Medicare costs
+- If you receive extra help paying your Part D Medicare costs

 One major cost that you should consider is the monthly premium.
 Stand-alone Part D policies and Medicare Advantage policies have a monthly premium.
 Other than the monthly premiums, you may have to pay an annual deductible and a co-payment/coinsurance.

 As mentioned above, each drug policy has its formulary.
 As a beneficiary, it’s good to check your plan’s formulary to confirm if your drugs are covered.
-Call our advisors for more information on this!
 Below are a few examples of what prescriptions are & are not covered.

 - Certain vaccines